giellalt/dict-sms-mul/00readme.txt

             <sem class="SENSE">PERCEPTION</sem>
          </semantics>

-4. lesson-attr in book node as well as string node in sem node are not accounted for in the pipeline whatsoever
+4. CIP: lesson-attr in book node as well as string node in sem node are not accounted for in the pipeline whatsoever
          <sources>
             <book name="kurss" lesson="dict"/>